After Lung Transplant Surgery

 High-Quality Care & Patient Outcomes

 Review our transplant quality and recognition information that shows our program provides high-quality care.
 Our Scientific Registry of Transplant Recipients (SRTR) data and reports show we meet or exceed the national expectations for patient survival.
-That means we have outstanding patient outcomes for kidney transplant.
+That means we have outstanding patient outcomes for lung transplant.